 During the third trimester of your pregnancy, the diet that you consume should be focused on the health of your baby who is to arrive soon.
-You should consume foods that provide you with approximately 450 extra calories on a daily basis.
+You should consume foods that provide you with approximately 450 extra calories on a daily basis (1).

 The key is – in moderation!
 Instead of eating a large meal at once, have small portions throughout the day to give your baby the nutrition she needs to grow.
 Here are foods that you should eat during this stage of your pregnancy:

-During your third trimester, extra iron is important to avoid anaemia, hemorrhage during delivery.
-You need around 27 mg of iron daily.
+During your third trimester, extra iron is important to avoid anemia, hemorrhage during delivery.
+You need around 27mg of iron daily (2).
 Get your required dose of iron and protein from foods like red meat, beans, poultry, seeds and rice.
 The amino acids that you get from protein you consume will aid in the rapid growth of your little one.

 Calcium is important throughout your pregnancy; however, it is especially crucial during the third trimester, since calcium arrangement in your baby’s skeleton takes place.
-Experts recommend a minimum of 1,000 mg of calcium as the daily intake.
+Experts recommend a minimum of 1,000 mg of calcium as the daily intake, which is the sum total of dietary intake and calcium supplements by way of tablets (3).
 Dairy products such as milk, yogurt and foods like oatmeal and salmon are rich sources of calcium.

 Magnesium will help in absorbing the calcium that you consume and also provides relief from leg cramps, helps in relaxing your muscles and prevents premature labor.
-You should take in approximately 350 to 400 mg of magnesium every day.
+You should take in about 400 mg of magnesium every day (4).
 Almonds, oat bran, black beans, barley, artichoke, pumpkin seeds, etc., are rich sources of magnesium.

 DHA is a fatty acid that helps your baby’s brain in developing properly.
-Experts recommend about 200 mg on a daily basis.
+Experts recommend about 200 mg on a daily basis (5).
 You can find DHA in foods such as milk, eggs and juices.

 Consumption of folic acids is a must to every pregnant mother, before and during pregnancy.
-During the third trimester, folic acid helps decrease the risk of defects of your baby’s neural tube.
+During the first trimester, folic acid helps decrease the risk of defects of your baby’s neural tube.
 You can find folic acid in foods that include grains like oatmeal, collards or dark leafy vegetables and fruits like strawberries and oranges.
-You should get about 600-800 mg every day.
+You should get about 400-800 mcg every day (6).

-To prevent constipation, which is one of the common symptoms of third trimester, you should consume plenty of fibre-rich foods.
+To prevent constipation, which is one of the common symptoms of the first trimester and may also be seen later in pregnancy, you should consume plenty of fiber-rich foods.
 You should include vegetables, fruits (fresh and dried), legumes and whole grains in your diet.
-Do not forget that the water in your digestive tract is rapidly absorbed by fibre, so drink plenty of water and other fluids to replenish your body.
+Do not forget that the water in your digestive tract is rapidly absorbed by fiber, so drink plenty of water and other fluids to replenish your body.

 What Not To Eat During The 7th Month?

-Heartburn, swelling of hands and feet, fatigue and constipation are some of the symptoms that you will go through during the third trimester of your pregnancy.
+Heartburn, swelling of hands and feet, and constipation are some of the symptoms that you may go through during the third trimester of your pregnancy (7).

 To avoid these symptoms, eliminate certain foods from your 7th month of pregnancy diet.
-This will help in relieving any discomfort and provide your baby get the proper nutrition..
-Here are foods that you should avoid in diet during 7th month of pregnancy:
+This will help in relieving any discomfort and provide your baby with the proper nutrition.
+Here are foods that you should avoid during 7th month of pregnancy:

 1. High-Fat And Spicy Foods: